gabdube/rust-test-game/readme.md

 ## Instructions

 Rust test game (codename Loomz), is a game / game-engine built from scratch, with minimal dependencies, using the Rust programming language and Vulkan for the graphics.
-The goal of this project is to create a light, powerful, and reusable template for game developement.
+The goal of this project is to create a light, powerful, and reusable template for game development.

 The project has been tested on Windows and Linux.
 MacOs will soon be supported as soon as I figure what's wrong with MoltenVk on my setup.